Z-o-o/yakuza-7-randomizer/README.md

   existing db.yazawa.par (again corresponding language)

  ## Step 4:
-  You have now successfully randomized your enemies in Yakuza: Like A Dragon.
+  You have now successfully randomized your enemies/skills in Yakuza: Like A Dragon.
 Nothing else is required and enjoy!
-If you'd like to randomize your enemies again its just as simple as rerunning and Randomizer.exe file and following the same process of repacking your par folder and replacing your corresponding db.yazawa.par in your YLAD files.
+If you'd like to randomize your enemies/skills again its just as simple as rerunning and Randomizer.exe file and following the same process of repacking your par folder and replacing your corresponding db.yazawa.par in your YLAD files.